 Family Giving Tree

-There Holiday Wish Drive offers a way to directly touch a child’s life. they work with more than 250 Bay Area social service agencies that supply them with the names and wishes of the children they serve year-round.
+Their Holiday Wish Drive offers a way to directly touch a child’s life.
+They work with more than 250 Bay Area, California social service agencies that supply them with the names and wishes of the children they serve year-round.
 A wish card is printed for each child, detailing their age, gender, first name and their wish for a holiday gift.
-Over 900 Bay Area companies, schools and organizations participate in the program by displaying the wish cards, often on trees, in their lobbies and other public areas.
+Over 900 Bay Area, California companies, schools and organizations participate in the program by displaying the wish cards, often on trees, in their lobbies and other public areas.
 It is the generosity of employees, customers and students that makes this program a success.
-Social service agencies or any individuals seeking assistance from the Family Giving Tree should check out there Agencies page before contacting there office.
-Head on over here for that information http://www.familygivingtree.org/
+They do not work with individuals, but Social Service Agencies located in northern California, seeking assistance from the Family Giving Tree.
+So please check with your local Social Services office to ask for more information.
+Check out their “Who we Help” page before contacting their office.
+Head on over here for that information http://www.familygivingtree.

 - Catholic Charities